OISF/suricata/doc/userguide/file-extraction/md5.rst

 This rule above will save all the file data for files that are opened/downloaded through HTTP

-Start Suricta (-S option loads ONLY the specified rule file, with disregard if any other rules that are enabled in suricata.yaml):
+Start Suricata (-S option loads ONLY the specified rule file, with disregard if any other rules that are enabled in suricata.yaml):

 ::